Permanence properties of verbal products and verbal wreath products of groups: Introduction

 \begin{theorem} Let $G$ and $H$ be countable, discrete groups with the Haagerup property.
 Let $W\subseteq F_{\infty}$ be a set of words such that its corresponding verbal product preserves the Haagerup property.
-Then their restricted verbal wreath product has the Haagerup property.
-In particular, restricted nilpotent wreath products, restricted solvable wreath products and restricted $k$-Burnside products for $k=2,3,4,6$ between groups with the Haagerup property have the Haagerup property. \end{theorem}
+Then the restricted verbal wreath product between $G$ and $H$ has the Haagerup property.
+In particular, restricted nilpotent wreath products, restricted solvable wreath products and restricted $k$-Burnside wreath products for $k=2,3,4,6$ between groups with the Haagerup property have the Haagerup property. \end{theorem}

-In \cite{MR3632893} Holt \& Rees showed that restricted wreath products between a sofic group and an acting residually finite group is sofic.
-Simultaneously, in a quite technical work, Hayes \& Sales relaxed the condition on the acting group and showed that soficity is preserved under taking restricted wreath products of sofic groups, \cite{HAY18}.
+In \cite{MR3632893} Holt and Rees showed that restricted wreath products between a sofic group and an acting residually finite group is sofic.
+Simultaneously, in a quite technical work, Hayes and Sales relaxed the condition on the acting group and showed that soficity is preserved under taking restricted wreath products of sofic groups, \cite{HAY18}.
 It is still unknown if extensions of the form sofic-by-sofic are sofic, and few permanence properties of soficity are well understood, hence the importance of \cite{HAY18}.
 Then, it seemed pertinent to analyze if a similar result holds true for the group extension given by the restricted second nilpotent wreath product.
-As it was explained above, the techniques presented in \cite{SAS18} were not powerful enough to deal with soficity.
+As it was explained above, the techniques presented in \cite{SAS18} were not suitable to deal with soficity.
 Hence, the second and main motivation of the work carried on in this article was to study this question.
-Here we extend the work of \cite{HAY18} to show the following theorem.

-\begin{theorem} Let $G$ and $H$ be countable, discrete, sofic groups.
+Here we extend the work of \cite{HAY18} to show the following theorem. \begin{theorem} Let $G$ and $H$ be countable, discrete, sofic groups.
 Let $W\subseteq F_{\infty}$ be a set of words such that its corresponding verbal product preserves soficity.
-Then their restricted verbal wreath product is sofic.
-In particular, restricted nilpotent wreath products, restricted solvable wreath products and restricted $k$-Burnside products for $k=2,3,4,6$ between sofic groups are sofic. \end{theorem}
+Then the restricted verbal wreath product between $G$ and $H$ is sofic.
+In particular, restricted nilpotent wreath products, restricted solvable wreath products and restricted $k$-Burnside wreath products for $k=2,3,4,6$ between sofic groups are sofic. \end{theorem}

 Finally, as in \cite{HAY18}, we show the next variant, valid for other notions of metric approximation in groups.